mehranfaraji/mehranfaraji/README.md

 Welcome to my GitHub!
 I'm a **Junior Data Scientist** with a strong foundation in **Data Analysis**, **Machine Learning Theory**, and **Machine Learning Engineering**.
 Currently, I'm pursuing a Master’s in Data Science at the University of Padova, where I refine my expertise in AI and data-driven methodologies.

-My passion lies in transforming complex data into actionable insights and building scalable, robust solutions.
-I have hands-on experience with cloud infrastructures, enabling me to efficiently deploy data and machine learning solutions.
+My passion is developing ML based solutions on a wide range of problems.
+I have hands-on experience with cloud infrastructures enabling me to deploy my solutions.

 Throughout my journey, I have focused on three key areas: